IvS-KULeuven/ComboCode/Manual.md

 #### Cleaning your databases
-The databases include a way to track which models are currently being calculated in *any* CC session (or, shell).
+The databases include a way to track which models are currently being calculated in **any** CC session (or, shell).
 This works through an "IN\_PROGRESS" entry in the keyword definition of a given cooling, mline, sphinx, or MCMax model, and regular synchronisation between the Database() instance in the CC session and the harddisk version of the database.

 However, if for some reason a CC session is terminated and results in an error, it may be possible "IN\_PROGRESS" entries remain in the database, while no model is currently being calculated.
 You can clean databases off these left-over "IN\_PROGRESS" entries by doing the following.
-Only do this if you are positive *no other CC session is currently running*!
+Only do this if you are positive **no other CC session is currently running**!
 Imagine a CC session is waiting for an mline model to finish (and no other CC session is running), open an ipython shell and do the following (for PATH_GASTRONOOM=MyModels):

     >>> from cc.tools.io import Database
-    >>> db_fn = ‘/Users/user_name/GASTRoNOoM/MyModels/GASTRoNOoM_mline_models.db’
+    >>> db_fn = '/Users/user_name/GASTRoNOoM/MyModels/GASTRoNOoM_mline_models.db'
     >>> Database.cleanDatabase(db_fn)
     >>> exit()